 Besides their injuries and medical bills, victims may be unable to work and are often psychologically traumatized.
 If you’ve suffered a dog bite, you have the right to sue the dog’s owner for your medical bills and lost wages, as well as any pain and suffering.
 An experienced Los Angeles dog bite lawyer can effectively evaluate your case and make sure you are justly compensated while you concentrate on your recovery.

 If a loved one was killed in a dog attack, you also have the right to sue for such an untimely death.
 And while no amount of money can make up for your loss, the dog’s owner should be held accountable.
 Often, obtaining justice can help provide surviving family members with a sense of closure during such a difficult time.

-Dog bites fall under the area of personal injury law.
+Dog bite cases fall under the area of personal injury law.
 If the owner of the dog unleashed the dog on the victim, or if the dog attack resulted in serious injuries or death, criminal charges are also likely to be filed.

 What Can a Dog Bite Lawyer Do for Me?

-In addition, an experienced dog bite lawyer knows that any damages must include the cost of long-term therapy and psychological counseling.
+In addition, an experienced Los Angeles dog bite lawyer knows that any damages must include the cost of long-term therapy and psychological counseling.
 Even what seems like a minor dog bite can cause the victim to experience flashbacks, nightmares and even symptoms of PTSD.

 The Los Angeles dog bite attorneys at The Dominguez Firm have over 30 years of experience handling dog bite cases and we know what a fair and just compensation amount should look like given the particulars of each case.

 California is a strict liability dog bite law state.
 That means the defendant (the dog’s owner) will be found liable if their dog bites someone, even if it has never bitten anyone before.
-So, save for a few exceptions, you’ll probably be able to sue for a dog bite.
+So, save for a few exceptions, you’ll probably be able to sue if a dog bites you.
 Those exceptions are: